mesg-foundation/engine/README.md

 To integrate: Next step is to deploy the service that your application will need.
 You can [create your own service](https://docs.mesg.tech/service/what-is-a-service), but for now, let's just use an existing one and deploy it.
 ```

 Services are build and [share by the community](https://github.com/mesg-foundation/awesome).
-They are small and reusable piece of code that grouped together allow developers to build incredible application with ease.
+They are small and reusable pieces of code that grouped together allow developers to build incredible application with ease.

 You can develop a service for anything you want, as long as it can run inside Docker.
 Check the [documentation to create your own services](https://docs.mesg.tech/service).